saadams/radare2-walkthrough/README.md

 # Getting Started with R2

+> Disclaimer this was made for those new to reverse engineering and r2 if you are more advanced this might bore you :)

 ## Introduction:

 Radare 2 is a powerfull open source reverse engineering tool and one that will be used in a large ammount of the PenPlatoon challenges.
 This is a guide on how to begin basic reverse engineering with r2.